Gear Review: M65 field pants liner

 I’ve been using these pants for years and been suggesting them for a while too.
 At less than $20 shipped from such places as Amazon or on eBay they are indeed quite the bargain.

 First, I’ll say right away that they are not quite as good as similar synthetic pants and not as good or light as higher-end down pants.
-But the price to performance ratio is incredible.
+But the price-to-performance ratio is incredible.

 I’ve had my pair for about seven or eight years now, and they are just starting to show some wear and tear.
 Ball it up, stuff it, get a stray spark from a campfire…for about $20 a pair, why not?

 As for the weight?
 About 10 to 11 oz. for a men’s medium long.
 Note that different manufacturers make these pants so there may be variation in the shell material and some even have such features as buttons on the sides of the legs.
 In other words, a one to two-ounce difference may be encountered between pants.
-As a comparison, these medium-sized downWestern Mountaineering pants are about 7 oz; the synthetic Montbell Thermwrap pants are about 9oz.
-Both of these pants have correspondingly higher prices, too.
+For comparison, these medium-sized Western Mountaineering pants weigh approximately 7 oz, while the synthetic Montbell Thermwrap pants weigh about 9 oz.
+Both of these pants have correspondingly higher prices as well.

 I wear these pants for winter trips, shoulder-season backpacking, and any trips where I have more social/camp time.